-This page was originally published March 4 and will be updated daily with important information about the impact of COVID-19 on RideKC transit service.
+This page was originally published in March 2020 and will be updated daily with important information about the impact of COVID-19 on RideKC transit service.

 COVID-19 in the United States is an evolving situation.
 The Centers for Disease Control and Prevention website provides information about the status of the pandemic and measures people and businesses can take.
 See up-to-date information at the bottom of this web page.

 Face Coverings Required: Under the City of Kansas City, Mo.’s new order and under other local orders, face coverings are required on RideKC buses and on KC Streetcar.
 Face coverings may include masks, bandanas, scarves or other cloth coverings.
 Please see KCMO.org for allowable health exceptions.

 Fares suspended: Fares are suspended on all RideKC buses, including those operated by KCATA, Johnson County, Kansas City, Kansas, and Independence, Mo.
 Fares are expected to remain suspended at least for the remainder of 2020.
 Fares resume on 199 Micro Transit and 499 Microtransit on Nov.
 9.